raduloov/esp8266-pager/README.md

 ## Description
-My first embedded project - an LCD display, buzzer and a button connected to a ESP8266 module via a breadboard.
+My first embedded project - an LCD display (with I2C module), buzzer and a button connected to a ESP8266 module via a breadboard.
 A simple websocket server with Express that serves a simple HTML page where the user can send a message that will be printed on the LCD display.

 ## How it works / Features
 - When the ESP8266 module is connected to power, it will connect to a WiFi network.
 Connecting... and Connected text will be printed on the display.